OmarQatt/my-note/README.md

 The optimum code is a small bunch of code that is easy to understand, easy to read.

-When other developers in your team see that you *committed* new code to source control, everyone should know that your code is tested, and works.
+>When other developers in your team see that you *committed* new code to source control, everyone should know that your code is tested, and works.

 ![Code With Cup Of Coffee](https://webpuccino.com/wp-content/uploads/2017/12/coffee-code.jpg)

-### Code With Cup Of Coffee ###
+### Code With Cup Of Coffee :+1: :shipit: ###